deeprob/EnZymClass/README.md

 # Additional tips
 ## Downloading uniref database beforehand for faster result generation
 *EnZymClass checks if the uniref database has already been downloaded and is present in the "/path/to/root_dir/pssmpro" directory.
 If not present, then it will download and store the database on the said directory.
 Since it is a huge file, an user can download it prior to running EnZymClass and store in the directory mentioned above as uniref50.fasta.
-After downloading the uniref database, an user will also have to convert it to a blast compatible database using the "makeblastdb" command as mentioned below:*
+After downloading the uniref database, the user will also have to convert it to a blast compatible database using the "makeblastdb" command as mentioned below:*
 ```bash
 foo@bar:~$ makeblastdb -in "/path/to/root_dir/pssmpro/uniref50.fasta" -dbtype "prot" -out "/path/to/root_dir/pssmpro/uniref50"
 ```